This story was first published in May 2022. It has since been updated to reflect the latest government policies.

-Forgiving student loan debt would have lots of economic impacts, but one of the most common arguments in the debate over this policy is that it would influence the housing market.
-Especially among younger Americans, the logic goes, massive student loan debt has made it more difficult to get into the real estate market.
+But in the months leading up to Biden’s announcements, one of the most common arguments in the debate over debt forgiveness was that it would influence housing.
+Especially among younger Americans, the logic went, massive student loan debt made it more difficult to get into the real estate market.
 Wipe out that debt, and more people get to buy houses.

-There’s some truth to this, and economists who spoke to Inman said debt forgiveness could be a huge boon to large numbers of would-be homeowners.
+Economists who spoke to Inman about the issue ultimately said there is some truth to that argument.
 However at the same time, there are a lot of other things making the housing market tough right now, and forgiving debt is ultimately unlikely to fundamentally change that reality.

 How big a deal is student loan debt?